Gauging tensor networks with belief propagation: The belief propagation gauging method

 this isometric property can be expressed as

-where $^*$ denotes complex conjugation and the RHS of Eq. (\ref{Eq:IsometryDefinition}) represents the identity matrix (provided there is an appropriate normalization on $W_{v,v_{i}}$).
+where $^*$ denotes complex conjugation and the right-hand side of Eq. (\ref{Eq:IsometryDefinition}) represents the identity matrix (provided there is an appropriate normalization on $\Gamma_{v}$ and $\Lambda_{e}$).
 The open indices in Eq. (\ref{Eq:IsometryDefinition}) are directed along the edge between $v$ and one of its $d$ neighbors $v_{i}$.
-The Vidal gauge can be defined for an arbitrary (finite or infinite) TNS and the bond tensors can be used to provide a rank-one approximation\footnote{Methods like boundary MPS \cite{Verstraete2004, Jordan2008, Lubasch2014} or corner transfer matrix renormalization group (CTMRG) \cite{Nishino1996, Orus2009, Orus2012, Corboz2014, Fishman2018} exist for obtaining higher-rank approximations to the environments in loopy tensor networks.} of the environment in a general loopy network --- allowing rapid, approximate local updates to be performed on the TNS.
+The Vidal gauge can be defined for an arbitrary (finite or infinite) TNS and the bond tensors can be used to provide a rank-one approximation\footnote{Methods like boundary MPS \cite{Verstraete2004, Jordan2008, Lubasch2014} or corner transfer matrix renormalization group (CTMRG) \cite{Nishino1996, Orus2009, Orus2012, Corboz2014, Fishman2018} exist for obtaining higher-rank approximations of environments in loopy tensor networks, though they have primarily been applied to tensor networks on grids or other regular lattices.
+Other approximate tensor network contraction methods include a variety of generalizations of BP \cite{GeneralizedBeliefPropagation, BeliefPropagation3, TensorNetworkBeliefPropagation3, Wrigley2017, Wang2023, Newman2019, Newman2021, Braunstein2023}, tensor renormalization methods \cite{Nave2007, Evenbly2015, Shuo2017}, and a growing list of other general approximate contraction algorithms \cite{Zhang2020, Chubb2021, Gray2021}.} of the environment in a general loopy network --- allowing rapid, approximate local updates to be performed on the TNS.
 When the TNS has a tree structure, the Vidal gauge allows one to define an exact reduced, orthogonal basis at any site in the network.
 We will introduce a new method for transforming a TNS into the Vidal gauge using belief propagation, independent of the network structure.
 The essential steps are outlined in Fig. \ref{fig:ExplanatoryFigure} and in the following we will provide the explicit details.